 - Add ginger-garlic paste and Onion.
-Fry until well browned.
+Fry until well brown.

 - Add tomatoes and all dry masalas.
 Mix well and fry till the oil separate out.

-- Add potatoes and wadis.
+- Now, add potatoes and wadis.
 Sauté for two minutes.

 - Add water and wait for 3 whistles on medium to slow flame.